ChristianGoueguel/specProc/README.md

 </p>

-As expected, both methods show that Gaussian broadening accounts for most of the observed broadening of the 455.50 nm Ba emission line.
+As expected, both methods show that Gaussian broadening accounts for most of the observed broadening of the 455.50 nm Ba II emission line.

 ### Multiple peaks fitting